 ROBERTS: You know, Steve, I hardly would ever say this, but this situation is basically too serious for politics.
 As you just heard Jim says, this is a very dicy situation.
 These are such big entities controlling so much money.
 So you really haven't heard a lot about it.
 Barack Obama did say that any government action should focus on protecting the homeowner, not the highly paid executives at Fannie and Freddie.
 But these are, as I say, just such huge entities that politicians of all stripes are trying to just calm any fears.
 And that was certainly the message yesterday on CNN from Senate Banking Committee Chairman Chris Dodd.

-Senator CHRIS DODD (Democrat, Connecticut; Senate Banking Committee Chairman): Fear is understandable.
+CHRIS DODD: Fear is understandable.
 What's important here are facts, and the facts are that Fannie and Freddie are in sound situation.
 They have more than adequate capital - in fact, more than the law requires.
 They have access to capital markets.
 They're in good shape.
 The chairman of the Federal Reserve has said as much.
 The secretary of the treasury has said as much.